rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 }
 ```

-> `2.
-RealSubject (RealImage Class):`
+> **2. RealSubject (RealImage Class):**

-The RealImage class represents the real object that the proxy will control access to.
+The RealImage class represents the `real object` that the `proxy will control access to.`

-- It implements the Image interface, providing concrete implementations for loading and displaying images from disk.
+- It implements the `Image interface`, providing `concrete implementations` for loading and displaying images from disk.
-- The constructor initializes the image file name, and the display() method is responsible for loading the image if not already loaded and then displaying it.
+- The constructor initializes the image file name, and the `display()` method is responsible `for loading the image`` if not already loaded` and then displaying it.

     ```java
     // RealSubject